kcleveland/lb-visualware/README.md

 # lb-visualware
-A server-side REST API exposing the MySQL data from Visualware.
+A server-side REST API exposing a MySQL database populated by the data trended from the Visualware "SQL Profiles" tool.
 Built using the [LoopBack JS](https://loopback.io) framework.

 ## SDK's